 So how do you liberate yourself?
 How do you combat this soul-destroying mission?

 The short answer is you forgive.
 Yes, forgive them wholeheartedly.
 Exhale and let it all go.
 You don’t have to shake their hand or give them a friendly peck on the cheek.
 You don’t even have to tell them you have made the conscious decision to forgive them.
 Forgiveness is about YOU, not them.

 But, there are more steps you can take too, which are:

 1) Recognise and realise that you cannot control someone’s actions, thoughts and behaviour.
 But, you can control yours.

 2) Embrace your feelings and thoughts.
 Allow yourself to feel what you feel because you are only human and there is nothing wrong with that.

 3) Think positive thoughts about yourself.
 This boosts your confidence and self-esteem.
 You will need this to tackle the next stage which is the hardest.

 6) Maybe now is the time to work on your negotiating skills.
-Talk things through and find a common ground if it is something you can agree on.
+Talk things through and find common ground if it is something you can agree on.

 As hard as it is, you can do it.
-It will be hard but recognize that the only person you have any power over is yourself.
+It will be hard but recognise that the only person you have any power over is yourself.
 When you let go of anger and that grudge, you are taking back the reins of your life.
 They can no longer hurt you because their actions no longer affect you.
 Do not forget that no one is perfect and people will disappoint you.
 The most important thing to remember is that you hold the key!